Tufin/blog/s3-scanner/README.md

-# Golang AWS S3 Scanner
+# Testable Golang AWS S3 Scanner

-Say you need to analyze files on AWS S3 bucket, mean you want to temporary download each bucket's file, do some work and delete the temporary file from your filesystem.
+Say you need to analyze files on AWS S3 bucket, mean you want to temporary download each file, do some work and delete the temporary file from your filesystem.
-That is exactly what `S3Scanner` does, and it is *testable* :)
+This is exactly what `S3Scanner` does, and it is *testable* :)

 First, let's take a look on how the client looks like:
 ```go